Groundfloor Review – Is Investing With This Platform Worth It?

 Is Groundfloor easy to use?

-It accepts both accredited and non-accredited investors.
-Accredited investors must go through a verification process to prove their status.
+The platform welcomes both accredited and non-accredited investors, though accredited investors must complete verification to confirm their status.

 Does Groundfloor have good investment options?